losAnZe/Nayaymadad/design.md

 ### Property 45: Minimum Font Size

-*For any* text element displayed in the NyayMadad_App, the font size SHALL be at least 16sp.
+*For any* text element displayed in the Nayaymadad_App, the font size SHALL be at least 16sp.

 **Validates: Requirements 12.6**

 ### Property 46: Color Contrast Ratio

-*For any* foreground-background color combination used in the NyayMadad_App, the contrast ratio SHALL be at least 4.5:1 (WCAG AA standard).
+*For any* foreground-background color combination used in the Nayaymadad_App, the contrast ratio SHALL be at least 4.5:1 (WCAG AA standard).

 **Validates: Requirements 12.7**

 ### Property 47: HTTPS Enforcement

-*For any* API request from NyayMadad_App to Backend_API, the connection SHALL use HTTPS with TLS 1.3 or higher.
+*For any* API request from Nayaymadad_App to Backend_API, the connection SHALL use HTTPS with TLS 1.3 or higher.

 **Validates: Requirements 13.2**